schnittstabil/lnk/readme.md

 ## Related

 * [cpy](https://github.com/sindresorhus/cpy) if you need to copy multiple files
-* [rimraf](https://github.com/isaacs/rimraf) if you need to delete files and directories
+* [del](https://github.com/sindresorhus/del) if you need to delete files and folders
-* [mkdirp](https://github.com/substack/node-mkdirp) if you need to create a directory recursively

 ## License